leandrosardi/simple_host_monitoring/README.md

 end
 ```

-## Wathing and Managing Your Monitors
+## Watching and Managing Your Monitors

 Run the script above in as many hosts as you want.